 Again collaborating with Director Patty Jenkins, THE THIRD FLOOR London was tapped to visualize ideas from story development through shooting and post production in scenes throughout the film.

 “In previs, we ran the gamut from developing looks for Diana’s evolving powers to conceptualizing shots and flow of action for key scenes,” mentioned PM Brett Grisham, THE THIRD FLOOR LONDON.

 One grand-scale sequence extensively visualized by THE THIRD FLOOR is the Opening Games prologue.

-“After working the scene in previs, we produced techvis to help detail the moves and setups for physical cameras and equipment.
-We continued to visualize a sense of the action in postvis by placing CG backgrounds and characters into the bluescreen plates,” mentioned Visualization Lead and Assistant Supervisor Matthew Smart, THE THIRD FLOOR LONDON.
-“This included visualizing how stunts that had been performed on greenscreen fit into the real-size stadium.”
+“After working the scene in previs, we produced techvis to help detail the moves and setups for physical cameras and the production’s impressive practical sets.
+We continued to visualize a sense of the action in postvis by combining photographed plates and stunts,” mentioned Visualization Lead and Assistant Supervisor Matthew Smart, THE THIRD FLOOR London.

 Techvis work extended to multiple other scenes, including the Compound Fight and Open Road.